Have you ever heard about Korean folktales? This time let’s find out the story of ‘The Red Bean Porridge Grandma and the Tiger’.

 In a nutshell, the things in the house all joined forces to rescue the granny, faithfully keeping their promises.

-Lesson of the Story
+The lesson of the Story

 The moral lesson of the Red Bean Porridge Grandma and the Tiger is when we put our power and work together, even small efforts or even the weakest and most insignificant beings can overcome any hardship and can contribute to fulfilling the most difficult task.